 Prior to Byte The Book, Justine worked for nine years at Softwire,a bespoke software development house, and ran their business development team, her clients included The BBC, Penguin Random House, Cambridge University Press, Lonely Planet, Microsoft and The Telegraph Media Group.
 Justine is also a published author of short stories.
 She's written a list of every book she's read since 1995 and keeps it updated on our site here.
 You can contact Justine via email@example.com

-She is now a consultant offering commercial marketing, ecommerce, strategy and business development skills with clients including Tatty Devine, Movellas and Tourism New Zealand.
+As well as consulting at Byte The Book Hermione is also currently MD at Academie Du Vin Library.
+Her recent work as a consultant offering commercial marketing, e-commerce, strategy and business development skills has included clients like Hachette, Harper Collins, Tatty Devine, Movellas and Tourism New Zealand.
 She is also a trustee of literacy charity Worldreader.
 She’s passionate about how digital can open up reading and knowledge to new audiences, new formats and new experiences, as well as exploring all of the business models that are now available.
 She’s also driven by consumer engagement with brands.
 She loves working with teams and harnessing their energy and enthusiasm.
 Hermione attended Stanford’s GSB Summer Executive Program in 2013 where she studied with senior executives from a wide range of industries and from many other countries.
 She can be contacted via email@example.com.

 Anna Pallai has over two decades experience in British publishing.
 She has devised and managed nationwide publicity campaigns for Booker Prize winners, A list celebrities and breakout authors alike.
 She is the founder of AMP Literary, a boutique PR and literary agency, and the author of 70s Dinner Party (Square Peg, 2017).
 She is also running our training courses at Byte The Book.

 You can reach on email via firstname.lastname@example.org